alkgrove/initmaker/initmaker/examples/blinky/readme.md

 Prerequisites:
 adafruit itsybitsym4, featherm4 or metrom4 dev board
 arm-none-eabi-gcc tool chain
 make utility
 Gnu awk
 initmaker with samd5x
-cmsis -> from https://developer.arm.com/embedded/cmsis and follow the github link
+cmsis -> from https://developer.arm.com/embedded/cmsis and follow the github link for this example, CMSIS folder is at the same level as initmaker and samd5x

 Edit makefile - uncomment/comment the line CFG=featherm4, CFG=metrom4 or CFG=itsym4 to customize to your board.
 Then do: